FlocData/Data-2018-TranEtal/README.md

 # Tran et al. (2018)

-Al data in this repository is associated with the following paper:
+All data in this repository is associated with the following paper:

 Data from the paper: Tran, D., Kuprenas, R., and Strom, K. (2018).
 How do changes in suspended sediment concentration alone influence the size of mud flocs under steady turbulent shearing? *Continental Shelf Research*, 158:1-14. doi: [10.1016/j.csr.2018.02.008](https://doi.org/10.1016/j.csr.2018.02.008).